Lyall/AtelierYumiaFix/README.md

 **AtelierYumiaFix** is an ASI plugin for Atelier Yumia: The Alchemist of Memories & the Envisioned Land that can:
 - Add support for custom resolutions.
-- Fix HUD issues at ultrawide/narrower.
+- Fix HUD issues at ultrawide/narrower resolutions.

 ## Installation
 - Download the latest release from [here](https://github.com/Lyall/AtelierYumiaFix/releases).